jhogan/core/STYLE.md

     # Using ls as a standard abbreviation for "list"
     ls = list()

-    # If we can't use a single word, use *scriptio continua*
+    # If we can't use a single word, use scriptio continua
     firstname = per.firstname
     lastname = per.lastname

-    # Note that this is an encourgement to find synonyms that are
+    # Note that the above is an encourgement to find synonyms that are
     # single words:
-    forname = per.firstname
+    forename = per.firstname
     surname = per.lastname

     # Note that in this method, Hungarian notation would be surpurflous